fdagner/overdubbing/README.md

 Download the source code and zip the files WITHOUT parent folder or download the ZIP file.
 Create a "Database" activity in Moodle and then upload the ZIP file as a preset.

+To embed another video, the video link must be adjusted in singletemplate and addtemplate.

 ## Screenshots

 <img width="400" alt="single view" src="/screenshots/einzelansicht.png">